How to Effectively Communicate With Kids and Teens

 |Thinking about what you’ll say next.||Being patient, present and listening to everything they say.
 Let them know you’re listening with your body language, such as leaning in or nodding.|

-Sometimes kids need help opening up and sharing how they’re feeling.
+Sometimes kids and teens need help opening up and sharing how they’re feeling.
 Asking open-ended questions encourages them to answer with more than just “yes,” “no,” “fine” or “OK.”

 |"Did you have a good day?"||"What was the best part of your day?"